Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 ### 2.3 - Relationship with existing device keys files

-Currently, once enrollment is done, a device keys files is written to the machine hard disk.
+Currently, once enrollment is done, a device keys file is written to the machine hard disk.
 As its name suggest, this file contains, among other things, the device keys.

 There is no change needed to this behavior.